zeeguu/web/README.md

 - Prettier - Code formatter (after installation, enable "Format On Save" in your IDE)

-### Code Conventions
+### Coding Conventions and Goals

-1. Let us try to programs "for people to read, and only incidentally for machines to execute" (Abelson && Sussman)
+1. Strive to write programs "for people to read, and only incidentally for machines to execute" (Abelson && Sussman)
 2. Naming conventions:

    * camelCase for Folder names;